-Paul defends his rights by the use of the word “examine” – a legal term for to inquire or to examine thoroughly before a verdict in a case.
-Evidently critics in the Corinthian church questioned his right to receive pay for ministry.
+Paul defends his rights by using the word “examine” – a legal term to inquire or to examine thoroughly before a verdict in a case.
+Evidently, critics in the Corinthian church questioned his right to receive payment for ministry.
 He had his critics just like everyone in ministry, so Paul gives a “defense” of his rights.

 Do we have no right to eat and drink?

 Paul has a right to receive rock-bottom financial support for eating and drinking.
 The word “right” is the word freedom or delegated authority.
 “Right” occurs six times in this chapter indicating its theme (9:4,5,6,12 [two references],18).

 Do we have no right to take along a believing wife, as do also the other apostles, the brothers of the Lord, and Cephas?

 Other apostles married and took their wives on ministry trips, so Paul has that right as well.
 The Greek word for “take along” means to lead about in one’s company.
 Paul did not exercise the right of marriage and taking his wife on his missionary journeys.
 “Cephas” was Peter, and he exercised the right of marriage (Mark 1:29-31).
 Even the physical brothers of the Lord born to Joseph, and Mary exercised that right.
 Thus, Paul had the right to lead a normal life, as well.

 Or is it only Barnabas and I who have no right to refrain from working?